310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, you’re still half-asleep~ Do you know where you are?
+Heheh, you’re still half-asleep~ Do you know where you are?
 Or could it be that you don’t remember my name?
 {% endbubble %}

 {% bubble Midori %}